GuildCrafts/web-development-js/_goals/69-Simple_Book_Store.md

 - [ ] Lists of books are always paginated in groups of 10
 - [ ] Book detail view is linked to from the listing and search pages
 - [ ] Search results are presented in a new page
-- [ ] Appropriate HTTP verbs are used for CRUD actions
+- [ ] Appropriate HTTP verbs are used for CRUD actions (for reference, follow the guidelines explained in [this article](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api#restful))
   - [ ] `GET` requests are only used for _read_ actions
   - [ ] `POST` requests are only used for _create_ actions
   - [ ] `PUT` or `PATCH` requests are only used for _update_ actions